BenjaminPoilve/Synthetica/Readme.md

 Will take inspiration from [here](https://github.com/ghztomash/fasma_drum/blob/master/hardware/Fasma%20Drum%20Schematics.PDF)  for the filter then run it into a [LM4911](http://www.ti.com/lit/ds/symlink/lm4911.pdf) to get it to headphone level

-I should not forget to run a wire from the split analogue ground part back to the AGND pin
+I should not forget to run a wire from the split analogue ground part back to the AGND pin.
+Check if it is ok to have a separate AGND gnd plane, and star wire it.

 #### Potentiometers and DIP switch and other hardware